ankitgtron/StreamChat/README.md

   2. Test all features and finalize the project.

 - **Deliverables:**
-  - Live ChatVerse app accessible online.
+  - Live StreamChat app accessible online.

 ---